 In time this will prevent you from making too many trips to the shop or end up overspending.

-So, to summarize, the advantages of using a Bullet Journey for meal planning are:
+So, to summarize, the advantages of using a Bullet Journal for meal planning are:

 - You get to tailor it to your own organizational style

 - You have everything you need in one place through a system that is easy

 - You save time and money

 And the good thing is that the more you use bullet journal meal planning, the more uses you will find for this system!

 You won’t be standing in the middle of the shopping aisle, searching through multiple recipes on your phone or trying to figure out what you did the previous time to make the sauce thicker.

 If you are not familiar with a bullet journal meal planner or want to keep your weekly food diary in another notebook, I recommend you to get one of the food planner journals below.